lakejs/lake-docs/guide/getting-started.md

 });
 ```

 ## Binding events

+Set up an event using the `editor.event.on()` method.
+You can find all events in the [Editor](/reference/editor#instance-events) class.

 ### `change` event

-The `change` event is fired when the content of the editor is changed.
+Fired when the content of the editor is changed.

 ```js
 editor.event.on('change', value => {